UseTheApi/algorithms/README.md

 # algorithms
 This repo contains most common algorithms and DS implementations Current list:
-  1. **Stack implemented with Linked List**
+  1. **Stack implemented with Linked List** : stackUsingLinkedList.hpp
-  2. **Queue implemented with Linked List**
+  2. **Queue implemented with Linked List** : queueUsingLinkedList.hpp
-  3. **Stack implemented from a Queue**
+  3. **Stack implemented from a Queue** : stackUsingQueue.hpp
-  4. **Queue implemented from a Stack**
+  4. **Queue implemented from a Stack** : queueUsingStack.hpp
   5. **Binary Search Tree**:
-    1. Depth traversal (with and InOrder without recursion)
+    1. Depth traversal (with and InOrder without recursion) : bstTraversals.hpp
       * Pre-, In-, Post-order traversals using recursion
       * In-order traversal using Stack
       * In-order traversal without recursion or Stack - Morris traversal
-    2. Breadth traversal (using queue)
+    2. Breadth traversal (using queue) : bstTraversals.hpp
-    3. Breadth traversal (using height of the tree)
+    3. Breadth traversal (using height of the tree) : bstTraversals.hpp
-    3. Search and findMin (for tree nad a subtree)
+    3. Search and findMin (for tree nad a subtree) : binarySearchTree.hpp
-    4. Insertion and Deletion
+    4. Insertion and Deletion : binarySearchTree.hpp
   6. **Heap** *TBD*
   7. **AVL tree balancing** *TBD*
   8. **Red-Black tree** *TBD*
   9. **Dynamic Programming**
-    1. Factorial and Fibonacci
+    1. Factorial and Fibonacci : factorial_fibonacci.hpp
-    2. Binomial Coefficients
+    2. Binomial Coefficients : binomialCoefficients.hpp
-    3. Jump Stairs task:
+    3. Jump Stairs task: hopSomeStairs.hpp

        >*A child is running up a staircase with n steps, and can hop either 1 step, 2 steps or 3 steps at a time.*
        >*Implement a method to count how many possible ways the child can run up the stairs.*
-    4. Amount from given denominations:
+    4. Amount from given denominations: amountWithCoins.hpp

        > *Write a function that, given:*
           >  * *an amount of money*
           >  * *a list of coin denominations*

        > *computes the number of ways to make amount of money with coins of the available denominations.*
-    4. Knapsack problem
+    4. Knapsack problem (1-0) : knapsackProblem.hpp
   10. **Sorting Algorithms** *TBD*
   11. **Interesting tasks**
-    * Reverse a sentance
+    * Reverse a sentance : sentenceReverse.hpp

       > You are given an array of characters arr, which consists of sequences of characters (words) separated by space characters.
       > How can you most efficiently reverse the order of words in the sentence?